-Create an Azure Machine Learning compute cluster
+Create an Azure Machine Learning compute cluster with CLI v1

 Learn how to create and manage a compute cluster in your Azure Machine Learning workspace.

 You can use Azure Machine Learning compute cluster to distribute a training or batch inference process across a cluster of CPU or GPU compute nodes in the cloud.
 For more information on the VM sizes that include GPUs, see GPU-optimized virtual machine sizes.

 In this article, learn how to: